leon-thomm/Ryven/docs/README.md

             sum_val = self.input(0) + self.input(1)
             self.set_output_val(0, sum_val)

 That's it.
 Everything beyond that is the use of special features.
 There are a few very useful ones but you don't have to use them.
-If you successfully created a node, I recommend reading 'Special Actions' and 'API'.
-After that, you can take a look at the more advanced stuff to get a deeper sense of how this framework expects you to behave and what features you can make use of.
+If you successfully created a node, I recommend reading _Special Actions_ and _API_.

 ## Special Actions

-A very handy feature. **The special actions attribute is a dictionary** and holds information about accessible right-click operations which then will automatically be created when right clicking on a node.
+A very handy feature.
+The special actions attribute is a dictionary and holds information about accessible right-click operations which then will automatically be created when right clicking on a node.
 A possible entry would be

             self.special_actions['print something'] = {'method': self.action_print_something}